spinnaker/spinnaker.github.io/setup/ci/codebuild.md

  * trigger pipelines when an AWS CodeBuild build changes its phase or state
  * add an AWS CodeBuild stage to your pipeline

+The AWS Codebuild stage requires Spinnaker 1.19 or later.

 ## Prerequisites

 ### AWS CodeBuild project